sqrl-lang/sqrl/README.md

 If you were looking for the [Secure Quick Reliable Login project, check here](https://www.grc.com/sqrl/sqrl.htm).

-## Early Preview

-This is an early preview of SQRL open-source release.
-This release is intended to onboard existing community members and prepare us for a full release in the near future.
-Through SQRL, we hope to partner with the open source community, and help better address spam on all websites.

 ## Documentation

 You can find the **SQRL** (Smyte Query & Rules Language) documentation [on the website](https://twitter.github.io/sqrl).